A Charlotte Community

 We teach the Peaceful Classroom Curriculum to give students the tools to resolve conflict within themselves and with other people.
 For more information, visit https://www.peacefulschools.com/.

-Yes, students are required to wear uniforms in accordance to VERITAS’ Uniform Policy.
-The uniform includes a long- or short-sleeved golf shirt, Peter Pan collared blouse, or a tee-shirt, each of which must bear the VERITAS logo that is only provided by our uniform supplier Flynn O’Hara.
+Yes, students are required to wear “spirit wear” in accordance to VERITAS’ Uniform Policy.
 Bottoms include khaki or black shorts, trousers, or skorts; black or grey sweatpants; or black or gray athletic shorts.
+For more more information on our “spirit wear”, click here.

 Yes, all public schools must comply with the provisions found in the McKinney-Vento Act in meeting the unique needs of homeless students.
 Ms. Dawkins is our designated Homeless Liaison and is tasked with ensuring students who are homeless or are in danger of becoming homeless receive a free and appropriate education.
 For more information, visit: